surepassio/surepass-liveness-web-sdk/docs/README.md

 To use this method you need to initialize the token providing a redirect URL.

-- Redirect the user to [SurePass eSign](https://esign-client.surepass.io/) with token in the query string which looks similar to `https://esign-client.surepass.io/?token=YOUR_TOKEN`.
+- Redirect the user to [SurePass Liveness Web SDK](https://liveness-web-sdk-dot-neopt-capture.el.r.appspot.com/) with token in the query string which looks similar to `https://liveness-web-sdk-dot-neopt-capture.el.r.appspot.com/?liveness_token=YOUR_TOKEN`.

-- On successful completion of eSign we will redirect the user to your provided redirect URL.
+- On successful completion of web sdk we will redirect the user to your provided redirect URL.

 **Note:** Using this approach doesn't require our supplementary package or script to be setup.

 ### Using event based approach

 Specifying redirect URL while initializing token is completely optional.
-If this parameter is skipped, SurePass Web eSign follows event based approach.
+If this parameter is skipped, SurePass Liveness SDK follows event based approach.

 - Make the token initialization without specifying any redirect URL.

-- You may optionally use our supplementary package or make one for yourself to initiate the eSign window with a callback function that will return the eSign status.
+- You may optionally use our supplementary package or make one for yourself to initiate the web sdk window with a callback function that will return the verification status.
 Either success or failure along with a brief message.

 ### Basic Usage

 Following example opens a new window or tab depending on the device being used either desktop or mobile.
-Finally, it invokes `onSuccess` or `onError` functions depending on the status of the eSign process.
+Finally, it invokes `onSuccess` or `onError` functions depending on the status of the verification process.

 #### Using npm package